FusionBrah/autodelve/README.md

 # autodelve
-A simple AI-powered Discord to answer questions based on a set of documents.
+A simple AI-powered Discord bot using Google Gemini 2.0 Flash to answer questions based on a set of documents.

 **View the demo here: [Twitter/X Demo](https://x.com/0xSamHogan/status/1894937763717550272)**